 Welcome to the second part of this instalment of Brian’s Travel Spot, which chronicles my various flights to/from Chicago this year.
 My crazy travel schedule, which has seen me flying over all the world in 2017, has also resulted in my taking three trips to Chicago.
 The first was at the end of June, the second (September), I’ve just returned from, while the third one is at the end of October.
 Since I’m flying with a different airline each time and, despite always starting out at Manchester, I’m also flying three different routes, I thought that it would be interesting to compare and contrast my experiences.

 June saw me fly with United from Manchester to Chicago (via Newark), returning direct to London.
 Meanwhile, in October I flew direct to and from Manchester with American Airlines.
 This post, however, is all about my second trip in September, when I flew from Manchester to London with British Airways, then on to Chicago with American Airlines, before returning on a direct flight, this time with British Airways, to London.
-Even better, I flew back business class, just the second time I’ve flown long-haul in business, having done it earlier this year when returning from Vietnam.Continue reading...
+Even better, I flew back business class (known as Club World by British Airways), just the second time I’ve flown long-haul in business, having done it earlier this year when returning from Vietnam.Continue reading...

 Welcome to the third and final part of this instalment of Brian’s Travel Spot, which chronicles my various flights to/from Chicago this year.
 2017 has seen me flying over all the world, including three trips to Chicago in relatively quick succession.
 While all three flights to Chicago have started at Manchester, I’ve flown a different route each time and flown with different airlines.
 This Travel Spot is my attempt to compare and contrast my experiences.